Head of Online Medical Content

 There are also a handful of exceptions to wearing two hearing aids, which you can read further down the page.
 But let's start with some of the facts that indicate that two hearing aids are better than one.

-The brain recognises information from both ears, then compares and contrasts them.
+The brain recognises information from both ears and then compares and contrasts them.
 Analysing the minuscule time delays as well as the difference in the loudness of each sound reaching the ears enables the person to accurately locate a sound source.

 Being able to accurately locate the direction of a sound is very useful in everyday life in a whole host of situations.
 Perhaps a scarier disadvantage of poor localisation is safety when crossing a road.